Transferable Deep Reinforcement Learning Framework for Autonomous Vehicles with Joint Radar-Data Communications: Problem Formulation

 \subsection{State Space}

 As explained in Section~\ref{subsec:environment-model}, the state space of the AV system is defined as follows:

 where $c, r, w, v$, and $m$ represent the state of the communication channel, state of the road, state of the weather, speed state of the AV, and state of nearby vehicles, respectively.
 The state of the system at time step $t$ is defined as $s_t = (c, r, w, v, m) \in \mathcal{S}$.
+Note that unlike conventional approaches in~\cite{ren2019, cao2020, ren2020} in which additional information of the environment is required, e.g., data distribution of the environment, our approach needs only the instantaneous states of the environmental factors by using AV's sensing system, e.g., road friction sensor, weather station instrument, speedometer, and cameras.